 It was quite surprising to see that two Peugeot 205 Turbo 16 Group B homologation road cars were put up at the January 2018 Barrett-Jackson Scottsdale Auction.
 What was even more surprising is that these cars were owned and consigned by General Motors.
 The second car was subsequently relisted in the March 2018 Motostalgia Amelia Island Auction.

 This of course warranted some further investigation by the Rally Group B Shrine!
 The story behind those cars is quite amazing and interesting.
 A very brief summary is that they were special research and development cars given to Lotus to aid in GM’s development of active systems (including suspension) in the mid-1980’s.
-However, that is only the tip of the iceberg: PLEASE CLICK HERE TO LEARN THE FULL STORY ON THESE VERY SPECIAL CARS!
+However, that is only the tip of the iceberg: PLEASE CLICK HERE TO READ THE SHRINE’S SPECIAL FEATURE!

 2017 turned out to be a very busy year for the Rally Group B Shrine!
 As always, the year was filled with a heavy personal time consuming investment in improving the website with intensive research, homologation papers, new articles, and the addition of new features, all the meanwhile making new acquaintances along the way.